 Carter Burwell took “Leaning on the Everlasting Arms,” a hymn I’ve known since childhood, and unraveled it, carefully threading its elements into various moments of his score.
 From beginning to end, this hymn never quite leaves the characters or the land…or us.

 Thank you for joining me on this sojourn through the music of magnificent grit seen only once upon a time.
 If you feel another score is worth mentioning, please let me know!
-Maybe I can squeeze it in before the release of my novella later this month.
+In the meantime, enjoy this music while reading my novella Night’s Tooth, on sale now for just 99 cents.

 Mississippi River Valley, 1870s.
 The white man wields rails and guns to bring law to the land.
 But there are more than wild animals hiding in the territories, and it will take more than guns to bring them down.